realityforge/Quake-III-Arena/cleanup_opengl_wrapper.md

 #### Implementation

 The final decision was to take the work done by the `gl3w` project and refactor it piece by piece until it fit the projects requirements.
 In the end there was little left of `gl3w` other than the conceptual design and a few lines for scraping the headers.
-The code was renamed and extracted into an external repository so that it could be used in future projects.
+The code was renamed to `gla` and extracted into an external repository so that it could be used in future projects.

 ### Evaluation